Redskin: Origins of redskin in English

 The first combination of red with skin, to form the term redskin, is dated to 1769 by Ives Goddard, linguist and curator emeritus in the Department of Anthropology of the National Museum of Natural History at the Smithsonian Institution.
-Goddard begins by pointed out that what had previously been considered the earliest English use of the term, a letter purported to have been written to an Englishman living in Hadley, Massachusetts in 1699, was spurious.
+Goddard begins by pointing out that what had previously been considered the earliest English use of the term, a letter purported to have been written to an Englishman living in Hadley, Massachusetts in 1699, was spurious.

 Goddard's alternative etymology is that the term emerged from the speech of Native Americans themselves, and that the origin and use of the term in the late 18th and early 19th century was benign.
 When it first appeared "it came in the most respectful context and at the highest level. ...
 These are white people and Indians talking together, with the white people trying to ingratiate themselves".
 The word later underwent a process of pejoration, by which it gained a negative connotation.
 Goddard suggests that redskin emerged from French translations of Native American speech in Illinois and Missouri territories in the 18th century.
 He cites as the earliest example a 1769 set of "talks", or letters, from chiefs of the Piankeshaw to Col. John Wilkins an English officer at Fort de Chartres.
 One letter included "si quelques peaux Rouges", which was translated as 'if any redskins', and the second included "tout les peaux rouges", which was translated as 'all the redskins'.
 The term here refers to warriors specifically.
 The term redskin enters wider English usage only in the first half of the 19th century.
 However, in an interview, Goddard admitted that it is impossible to verify whether the French translations of the Miami-Illinois language were accurate.

 The term was used in an August 22, 1812, meeting between President James Madison and a delegation of chiefs from western tribes.
 There, the response of Osage chief "No Ears" (Osage: Tetobasi) to Madison's speech included the statement, "I know the manners of the whites and the red skins," while French Crow, principal chief of the Wahpekute band of Santee Sioux, was recorded as having said, "I am a red-skin, but what I say is the truth, and notwithstanding I came a long way I am content, but wish to return from here."
 However, while these usages may have been earliest, they may not have been disseminated widely.
 While the 1812 meeting with President Madison was contemporaneously recorded, the records were not published until 2004.

-The earliest known appearance of the term in print occurred in 1813, in an article in the Weekly Register quoting a letter dated August 27, 1813.
+The earliest known appearance of the term in print occurred in multiple periodicals in October 1813 quoting a letter dated August 27, 1813.
 It concerned an expedition during the War of 1812 led by General Benjamin Howard against Indians in the Illinois and Mississippi territories: "The expedition will be 40 days out, and there is no doubt but we shall have to contend with powerful hordes of red skins ..."